ajitkr1994/StudyGroup/StudyGroupServer/README.md

 Switch the url to your cluster either locally or on the cloud. mongo "mongodb+srv://cluster0-xnpoq.mongodb.net/test"  --username admin

 Now we will prepopulate the data.
-Replace admin and url with your username and url. mongo "mongodb+srv://cluster0-xnpoq.mongodb.net/test"  --username admin  ./StudyGroupServer/scripts/prepopulatedata.js
+Replace admin and url with your username and url.
+Notice that this puts all the data in test db, hence the "/test". mongo "mongodb+srv://cluster0-xnpoq.mongodb.net/test"  --username admin  ./StudyGroupServer/scripts/prepopulatedata.js

 To reinitialize the database in any case: